Ben Bryant (American football)

 Ben Bryant (born September 17, 1999) is an American professional football quarterback.
-He played college football for the Cincinnati Bearcats, Eastern Michigan Eagles, and the Northwestern Wildcats.
+He played college football for the Cincinnati Bearcats, Eastern Michigan Eagles, and Northwestern Wildcats.

 Early life

-Bryant grew up in La Grange, Illinois and attended high school at Lyons Township High School.
+Bryant grew up in La Grange, Illinois, and attended high school at Lyons Township High School.
 He was rated a three-star recruit and initially committed to play college football for the Wisconsin Badgers.
 His scholarship offer was eventually pulled, reportedly after tweeting about receiving an offer from another school.
 Bryant ultimately signed a letter of intent to play at Cincinnati.

 College career

 Cincinnati (First stint)

 Bryant played in one game before redshirting his true freshman season at Cincinnati.
 He spent his redshirt freshman season primarily as the backup to starter Desmond Ridder but started the Bearcats' final regular season game against Memphis after Ridder suffered an injury.
 Bryant finished the season with 29 completions on 51 pass attempts for 388 yards with one touchdown and two interceptions in seven games played.
 He also spent the 2020 season as Ridder's backup and passed for 90 yards and one touchdown while rushing for 65 yards and one touchdown.